JamesVeug/UnitySteamBuildUploader/README.md

       - You use this to log into https://cloud.unity.com/home/login
     - Enter your Project ID
       - You can find this in the URL of your Unity Cloud Build page eg: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
-    - Enter the Secret Key
+    - Enter the DevOps API Key
       - This is found in `DevOps->Settings->API Key`

 <a href="https://imgur.com/QxMZ09b"><img src="https://imgur.com/QxMZ09b.png" alt="Screenshot-2025-01-03-212949" border="0"></a>